hpcugent/vsc-zk/README.md

 Note: You should have Java (JDK 6 or greater) installed to run Zookeeper.
-More information can be found in the zookeeper documentation
+More information can be found in the zookeeper documentation.

 ## Dependencies